smithlabcode/ribotricer/README.md

 experimental protocol by comparing the strand of reads to the reference.
 Outputs:
     * _{PREFIX}\_protocol.txt_
 2. Split the bam file by strand and read length
+In this step, all mapped reads will be filtered to include only uniquely mapped reads.
+Reads will be split by strand and read length with respect to the strandedness provided or inferred from the last step.
+Outputs:
+    * _{PREFIX}\_bam\_summary.txt_
+3. Plot read length distribution
+In this step, read length distribution will be plotted and serves as quality control
+Outputs:
+    * _{PREFIX}\_reads\_plot.pdf_
+4. Calculate metagene profiles

 ------------------